EigenTom/Asus-X99-E-WS-Hackintosh-with-OpenCore/README.md

 2. Use [Balena Etcher](https://www.balena.io/etcher/) to flash the `.dmg` file into your USB disk.

+3. Choose the correct  `PMDrvr-xxxxplatform.kext`, and rename it to `PMDrvr.kext`.

-3. Mount the EFI partition of the USB disk, replace the entire `EFI` Folder with `EFI-Install`.
+4. Mount the EFI partition of the USB disk, replace the entire `EFI` Folder with `EFI-Install`.

-4. Enter BIOS, and change BIOS settings according to the instructions above.
+5. Enter BIOS, and change BIOS settings according to the instructions above.

-5. Reboot and install macOS 10.15.6 Catalina.
+6. Reboot and install macOS 10.15.6 Catalina.

-6. Put `/EFI-Opencore/OC` to `"Your SSD's EFI Partition"/EFI`.
+7. Put `/EFI-Opencore/OC` to `"Your SSD's EFI Partition"/EFI`.

-7. Inject your SMBIOS info, do further implementations to the hardware which is different than mine.
+8. Inject your SMBIOS info, do further implementations to the hardware which is different than mine.

 <br>